jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - [x] System Commands:
     - [x] Articles for the various aspects might be merged to one article.
 Those are like 15 articles or so.
 Most of them are small.
 3 of them are a bit larger.
 - [x] System Interfaces:
     - [x] Articles for the various system objects might be put together into one.
 Not that all of them are small.
 Just that enough of them are.
-It seems a bit of a hinder to have to open them one by one.
+It seems a bit of a hinder to open them one by one.
 A single article might make browsing the content easier.
 The amount of articles might be more overwhelming that an article that has some pages.
 - [x] Assignment + subtopics
     - [x] May be turned onto 1 article.
 - [x] I think the main parts may become more obvious from the article list if I merge together more articles into one.